noelleleigh/emoji-gender-reveal/README.md

 3. A tweeting route, defined by the `tweetEndpoint` environment variable in `.env`, which causes a tweet to be posted to the configured Twitter account.

 ### 📄 `emoji_test_extractor.py`
 A Python script used for creating a JSON file of all fully-qualified emoji from the Unicode 12.0 [emoji-test.txt](https://unicode.org/Public/emoji/12.0/emoji-test.txt) file.
-Depends on [`requests`](https://pypi.org/project/requests/).

 ### 📄 `.env`
 Environment variable definition file.